Project Set-Up and Partner Contracts

 2) Conflicts of Interest

-In preparing a proposal involving overseas research and approaching partners, research teams should be mindful of the College’s Conflict of Interest Policy, defined as a situation in which a College Member has an Interest which may compromise their obligations to the College or to any other body with which the College has a relationship.
+In preparing a proposal involving third party organisations, it is important to be mindful of the College’s Conflict of Interest Policy, defined as a situation in which a College Member has an Interest which may compromise their obligations to the College or to any other body with which the College has a relationship.
 This can be:

 · An Interest - a financial or non-financial interest to the College Member, or to a Connected Person